-All students must take Food 201: Introduction to Food Studies during their first year, Food 208: Research Methods in Food Studies in their second semester or as soon as possible, and Food 299: Thesis Project in their second year.
+All students must take Food 201: Introduction to Food Studies during their first year, Food 208: Research Methods in Food Studies in their second semester or as soon as possible, and Food 299: Thesis Project in their second year if full time or in the last or second-last semester if part time.
 In addition, students must complete two other core courses and three elective courses anytime during their degree course work.
 Each course is 4 units.

 Non-Thesis (total 32 units)

 All students must take Food 201: Introduction to Food Studies during their first year.
 In addition, students must complete three other core courses and four elective courses anytime during their degree course work.
-In their final semester, students will meet with the program director to schedule and complete their MA comprehensive examination.
+Non-thesis students are strongly encouraged to take Food 208: Research Methods, usually in their second semester, as one of their core courses.
+In advance of their final semester, students will meet with the program director to schedule and complete their MA comprehensive examination.
 Each course is 4 units.

 Food 299: Thesis Project

 Food 293 Special Topics: The Food Industry, from Enterprise to Entrepreneur